CalebF98/tbcc-moonkin-dps-simulator/README.md

 # Caleb's Fork of tbcc-moonkin-dps-simulator
 This is a fork of Ceridwyn's TBC Classic Moonkin sim.
 I am working on improving this simulation.
 Here's is my current todo list:
-- Rework the interface into a comfortable Tkinter GUI environment
+- Rework the interface into a comfortable ~~Tkinter~~ webpage GUI environment, _powered by a Flask service_
 - Switch between Wrath & Starfire sims with a simple checkbox button
 - Implement mana management into the dps calculations
 - Calculate stat-weights as part of the simulation results